 The Confederation, communes and cities are strengthening cooperation on setting up and managing "digital public services".
 In this regard, the Federal Council and the Plenary Assembly of the Conference of the Cantonal Governments of Switzerland (CCG) agreed on a comprehensive project at the beginning of April 2020.
 Existing staff and financial resources should be combined in a new joint organisation to ensure more effective use and accelerate progress in the digitalisation of public services.
-On 11 and 25 June 2021, the Federal Council and the cantonal governments approved the implementation in principle of Digital Public Services Switzerland in accordance with the framework.
-The new public-law framework agreement still needs to be ratified by the Federal Council and the cantonal governments by the end of 2021, in order for Digital Public Services Switzerland to go into operation from January 2022.
+The Federal Council and the cantonal governments established the new coordinating organisation Digital Public Services Switzerland on 1 January 2022.

 In an international comparison, the digitalisation of services and processes in Swiss public administrations is proceeding rather slowly.
 In addition, new challenges are emerging, such as the once-only principle in data management or the widespread automation of administrative procedures.
 The Federal Council and the CCG therefore take the view that it is necessary to better coordinate activities across the three levels of government in a new organisation.
 At the beginning of April 2020, they issued the mandate for the phased creation of this new organisation.

 |The Federal Council instructs the FDF, in collaboration with the CCG, to clarify potential legal foundations that are more binding for cooperation between the Confederation, cantons and communes.||November 2018|

 |The Plenary Assembly of the CCG and the Federal Council approve the project.||March 2019 (CCG) and April 2019 (Federal Council)|